 - Frederick Musiiwa Makamure Shava of Zanu PF - 29 197 votes.

 - Dzingirayi Munodawafa of UANC - 268 votes.

 - Samson Hlanga Mpanduki of PF-ZAPU - 252 votes.

 Turnout - 24 649 voters or 56.07 %

 Total 0 votes Figures were not given.

-Chirumanzu Rural District Council now officially called Takawira Rural District Council is the local authority in this district.
+Chirumanzu Rural District Council, now officially called Takawira RDC is the local authority in this district.
 It operates in terms of the Zimbabwe Rural District Councils Act.
 Takawira RDC covers 2 parliamentary constituencies, Chirumhanzu constituency and Chirumanzu-Zibagwe constituency